largehadroncollider/lhcSiteSource/content/defconguide.md

 # Surviving Las Vegas/What to Bring

-Vegas is slightly warm, a little pricey, and just a little stimulating....
+Vegas is slightly warm, a little pricey, and just a little stimulating....lol

 ### PACE YOURSELF!